WWE Spoilers: Controversial Segment Involving Jeff Hardy Reportedly Set To Air On ‘Friday Night SmackDown’

 The segment sounds similar to a confrontation Shawn Michaels had with Vince McMahon on an episode of Monday Night Raw back in 2006.
 That storyline also ended with the heel — McMahon — having the sample thrown all over him.

 The upcoming segment between Hardy and Sheamus is bound to receive some negative backlash.
 On a recent episode of Friday Night SmackDown, Hardy was arrested after being discovered reeking of alcohol following a car wreck.
-This was a reference to his real-life DUI issues, and several wrestlers — including Chris Jericho, CM Punk and Matt Hardy — called it tasteless.
+This was a reference to his real-life DUI issues, and several wrestlers — including Chris Jericho, CM Punk, and Matt Hardy — called it tasteless.

 Hardy has struggled with addiction issues throughout his career, but he made headlines again last year after being arrested twice for a DUI and public intoxication, respectively.
 In some people’s eyes, the current storyline with Sheamus is too personal.

 Hardy has received treatment for his issues since last year’s incidents, and he appears to be in a much better place these days.
-While he’s probably given WWE permission to mention his personal troubles in the storyline, he seems more interested in participating in more fun angles and dream matches moving forward.
+While he’s probably given WWE permission to mention his personal troubles in the storyline, he seems more interested in participating in fun angles and dream matches moving forward.